XamarinUniversity/build2018-labs/lab1/README.md

 4. Next, add `Binding` statements to the `Entry`, `Label`, and `Editor` controls which have **Bind to xxx** on the `Text` properties.
 Remember that the binding objects take the form `{Binding PROPERTY_NAME}`.

 5. The `Entry` and `Editor` are both _editing_ controls - the first for editing a single line of text, the second for multi-line editing.
 In XAML data binding, it's good practice to let the binding know you want to utilize two-way bindings and _push_ changes from the UI element back to the data source.
-We do this by specifying `Mode=TwoWay` on the binding itself.
+You can do this by specifying `Mode=TwoWay` on the binding itself.
 Make sure to apply this for both the `Entry` and `Editor` binding objects as shown below.

 ```xml